nncarlson/index-map/README.md

 The mapping allows for overlap between processes, and provides collective array gather procedures and scatter reduction procedures associated with that overlap.

+Documentation for the module is in the `doc` directory.

+Usage examples are in the `example` directory.